CedricMercado2499/cedGame/notes.md

 # Not sure if I want to include character selection
 # I guess I should include attacks or projectiles
 # Intro screen -> Character Selection -> Play
+# Now that gravity has been implemented
+# The goal now is to make the character face left/right